Custom AINW Workshops at your Facility

 “This workshop taught me beyond what I expected.
 It provided me with applied tools which have changed my perspective on debitage, and I am sure this will be valuable as part of my work in cultural resources management.” -Participant

-Two-Day Lithic Technology Workshops (workshop date to be determined)
+Two-Day Lithic Technology Workshops

 Objectives

 These workshops are introductory courses in experimental stone tool production and lithic technological analysis.
-The workshops focus on learning how to apply flintknapping, pecking, and grinding experimentation results to interpretation of the archaeological record.
+The workshops focus on learning how to apply flintknapping, pecking, and grinding experimentation results for interpretation of the archaeological record.
 The training emphasizes hands-on production and analysis of stone tools and their manufacture and maintenance.
 In each workshop, participants are taught several technologies and learn to recognize and identify the distinctive manufacturing products and by-products of each.

 Format